mlswg/mls-architecture/draft-ietf-mls-architecture.md

 acknowledgments of application messages received within a group.

-As discussed in {{delivery-service}}, the Delivery Service is trusted to select the single Commit message that is applied in each epoch from among the ones sent by group members.
+As discussed in {{delivery-service}}, the Delivery Service is trusted to select the single Commit message that is applied in each epoch from among the Commits sent by group members.
 Since only one Commit per epoch is meaningful, it's not useful for the DS to transmit multiple Commits to clients.
 The risk remains that the DS will use the ability maliciously.

-While it is difficult or impossible to prevent a network adversary from suppressing payloads in transit, in certain infrastructures such as banks or governments settings, unidirectional transports can be used and be enforced via electronic or physical devices such as diodes.
-This can lead to payload corruption which does not affect the security or privacy properties of the MLS protocol but does affect the reliability of the service.
-In that case specific measures can be taken to ensure the appropriate level of redundancy and quality of service for MLS.
+While it is difficult or impossible to prevent a network adversary from suppressing payloads in transit, in certain infrastructures such as banks or government settings, unidirectional transports can be used and be enforced via electronic or physical devices such as diodes.
+This can lead to payload corruption, which does not affect the security or privacy properties of the MLS protocol but does affect the reliability of the service.
+In that case, specific measures can be taken to ensure the appropriate level of redundancy and quality of service for MLS.